Refinance a mortgage with bad credit

 Whether a line of credit or a loan, your home equity opens many new opportunities for you.
 You can start a large renovation or you can refinance your mortgage for a second home.
 By breaking your mortgage and refinancing, you could access up to 80% of your house’s value through a loan.
 Home equity loans are similar to low credit loans and allow you to use money that’s your own for sudden large expenses.

-Accessing the equity in your home gives you the opportunity to consolidate your debt.
+Accessing the equity in your home gives you the opportunity to consolidate your loans.
 This includes debt from vehicles, post-secondary education, or credit card bills.
 Before you choose to consolidate through refinancing, confirm that you have enough equity in your home.

 Effects of home remortgaging on credit score